jamesmunns/cmim/README.md

 It's the next best thing to moving to interrupt context.

-> NOTE: This is not yet well tested.
-At all.
-Use at your own risk

 ## Examples

 Check out the full examples in the [`app-examples`](./app-examples) folder.